 That said, the treatment of Greta by the media, in particular those that are favorable to her and her cause, raises questions that I evoke in my latest novel We Girls Show the Way.
 The elevation of a young person to ‘saviour-like’ status is troubling.
 As Kate suggests in the following extract, the media capitalise on the glorified image they portray of her.
 What will be the impact on her and the cause she defends?
 Will Kate’s strategy, just like that of Greta, attempting to deflect media attention to other actors in the struggle, be enough.

-Extract from We Girls Show the Way
+Extract from We Girls

 Twelve year-old Kate – head of the Lost Girls choir, a group of some twenty girls that escaped from dire conditions in a convent-run orphanage – is being questioned by a young journalist about her reactions to the escape of another group of mistreated orphans girls…